sivadotblog/sivadotblog/content/post/databricks-cicd-methods.md

 ### Cons

 1. Additional CI/CD setup required to pull the notebooks from git.
 2. Anyone having manage access can alter the notebooks in the workspace.
-Access Control needs to be governed properly.
+Access control needs to be governed properly.
 3. Switching between release branches is difficult as you will have to create separate repos for each release.
 4. Adding more notebooks to the workspace counts towards the storage limit of the workspace.